The Western Express Case

 by John Bandler

 The Western Express case was a groundbreaking prosecution of cybercrime and virtual currency money laundering from the Manhattan DA's office.
-It is a thread case throughout the book Cybercrime Investigations, used to illustrate various points.
+I worked on this case while I was an assistant district attorney, and it was how I learned about cybercrime, virtual currency, money laundering, the cybercrime and identity theft economy, and cybercrime investigation.

 The Western Express investigation revealed that cybercrime is an enormous global illicit economy which relies upon identity theft and virtual currencies.